 You may resume light activity as you start to recovery from surgery.
 You should avoid any heavy lifting or straining for at least a week after surgery.
 Strenuous sports should be avoided for at least 2 weeks.
 This is to prevent increase in swelling or bleeding in the surgical area.
 You may return to work when you feel ready.
-Generally, you can return to work in 7-14 days.
+Generally, people return to work rather quickly, within a couple of days.